gcziprusz/NeuralNest/dict.md

 - NumPy
   - NumPy is a Python library used for working with arrays.
 It also has functions for working in domain of linear algebra, fourier transform, and matrices.
 # O
+- Occam's Razor (Ockham)
+  - Among multiple models that achieve similar performance, the simpler model (with fewer parameters and less complexity) is preferred, as it is less likely to overfit and generalizes better to unseen data.
 - optical char recognition
     - TBD
 - One-hot encoding